 Publication Ethics: Authors should follow the standards of publication ethics as outlined by the Commission on Publication Ethics (COPE).
 Plagiarism, falsification, fabrication of data, and duplicate publication without proper citation are considered unacceptable practices.

 Ethical Approval: For studies involving human participants or animals, authors must provide approval from the appropriate ethics committee or review board at the regional, national, institutional, or independent level.

-All clinical trials submitted to this journal should have been registered in a public trials registry at or before the time of first patient enrollment.
+Clinical Trials: All clinical trials submitted to JOOS should be registered in a public trials registry before or at the time of the first patient enrollment.
 Registration in a public trials registry is a condition for consideration of publication.

-Each person listed as an author is expected to have participated in the study to a significant extent.
-JOOS abides by the Authorship Criteria as set by the International Committee of Medical Journal Editors (ICMJE).
-Authors should refer to the ICMJE criteria (available at http://www.icmje.org/index.html to review the criteria and to determine whether contributors should be listed as authors or be listed in the acknowledgments.
+Authorship Criteria: Each person listed as an author should have made a significant contribution to the study.
+The journal follows the Authorship Criteria set by the International Committee of Medical Journal Editors (ICMJE).
+Authors should refer to the ICMJE criteria (available at http://www.icmje.org/index.html) to determine whether contributors should be listed as authors or acknowledged.

-Authors must submit written permission from the copyright owner (usually the publisher) to use direct quotations, tables, or illustrations that have appeared in copyrighted form elsewhere, along with complete details about the source.
-Any permission fees that might be required by the copyright owner are the responsibility of the authors requesting use of the borrowed material.
+Copyright Permissions: Authors must obtain written permission from the copyright owner (usually the publisher) to use direct quotations, tables, or illustrations that have appeared in copyrighted form elsewhere.
+Complete details about the source should be provided.
+Any permission fees required by the copyright owner are the responsibility of the authors.

 Adhering to these ethical guidelines ensures the integrity, transparency, and responsible conduct of research and publication in JOOS.